Troll-hunting in Mount Horeb

 Today, Mount Horeb is a 21st century town for 21st century tastes.

-Little Norway, the picturesque open-air heritage museum that included the replica stavkirke, has closed.
+Little Norway, the picturesque open-air heritage museum that included a replica stavkirke from Norway, has closed.
 But it's not the only attraction that has made Mount Horeb, just half an hour from Madison, a favorite getaway.

 The 40-mile Military Ridge State Trail goes through town, connecting the Madison suburb of Fitchburg to Dodgeville.
 Just west of Mount Horeb, it skirts Blue Mound State Park, a magnet for its observation towers and swimming pool.